How to carve a pumpkin like a pro

 Lots of pumpkin carving designs feature different levels of carving, where you don’t cut all the way through the pumpkin skin, but instead just scrape away some of the outer skin so the light of a candle shows through.
 This creates a gradient effect that can look fabulous – but it’s also a lot harder to do.
 If you’re not completely confident in your abilities, stick to easier pumpkin carving designs that have clearly marked areas to cut out, and work your way up to the more complex designs.

-Once you’ve found a design you like, print it out and make sure it’s the right size for your pumpkin – you might need to mess around with the size you’re printing at to get one that’s the right size and fit.
+Once you’ve found a design you like, print it out and make sure it’s the right size for your pumpkin – you might need to mess around with the size you’re printing at to get one that’s the right fit.

-Prepare your pumpkin
+3. Prepare your pumpkin

-First, decide where you want to cut the top of your pumpkin – don’t go too far down, or you risk cutting off space you want to leave for the design.
-You’ll also need to decide whether you want to prepare your pumpkin from the top or the bottom, depending on what look you’re going for.
 Draw a circle on the top or on the base of your pumpkin, around the stalk or around the dimple on the bottom.
 Make sure the hole is big enough that you can comfortably reach in to scoop out the inside of the pumpkin.
 Then, use your sharp knife to carefully cut out the hole, and make sure the lid fits back on snugly.

 Then comes the gross bit – scoop out the insides of your pumpkin, making sure you get all of the seeds and stringy fibrous strands.
 Your ice scream scoop will work great for this – and if you have a spoon with good, flat edges, it’s also really helpful for making sure you’ve got all of the gunk off the interior ‘walls’ of the pumpkin.